shaohuais/shaohuais.github.io/about.md

 About Me
 ======
 I am currently a Professor at the [School of Computer Science and Technology](http://cs.hitsz.edu.cn), [Harbin Institute of Technology, Shenzhen](https://www.hitsz.edu.cn/).
-Previously, I was a Research Assistant Professor at the [Department of Computer Science & Engineering](https://www.cse.ust.hk/) of [The Hong Kong University of Science and Technology](https://www.ust.hk).
-I completed my Ph.D. study with [Hong Kong Baptist University](https://www.hkbu.edu.hk) under the supervision of [Prof. Xiaowen Chu](https://sites.google.com/view/chuxiaowen) in 2020.
-I received a B.Eng. degree in software engineering from [South China University of Technology](https://www.scut.edu.cn) in 2010, and an M.Sc. degree in computer science from [Harbin Institute of Technology](https://www.hitsz.edu.cn) under the supervision of [Prof. Xuan Wang](http://faculty.hitsz.edu.cn/wangxuan) in 2013.
-My current research focus is distributed machine learning systems.
+Prior to that, I was a Research Assistant Professor at the [Department of Computer Science & Engineering](https://www.cse.ust.hk/), [The Hong Kong University of Science and Technology](https://www.ust.hk).
+I obtained a Ph.D. degree in computer science at the [Department of Computer Science](https://www.comp.hkbu.edu.hk/), [Hong Kong Baptist University](https://www.hkbu.edu.hk) in 2020, an M.Sc. degree in computer science at the [School of Computer Science and Technology]((http://cs.hitsz.edu.cn) of [Harbin Institute of Technology, Shenzhen](https://www.hitsz.edu.cn) in 2013, and a B.Eng. degree in software engineering at the School of Software Engineering, [South China University of Technology](https://www.scut.edu.cn) in 2010.

+My current research focus is distributed machine learning systems, aiming to build efficient systems of training and inference of deep neural networks.

 News
 ======
+- 30/04/2025: Two papers (ScheInfer and SQ-DeAR) have been accepted by *Euro-Par 2025*.
 - 27/03/2025: Two papers have been accepted by *ICDCS 2025*.
 - 06/12/2024: Our paper "SP-MoE: Expediting Mixture-of-Experts Training with Optimized Pipelining Planning" has been accepted by *INFOCOM 2025*.
 - 03/10/2024: Our paper "FSMoE: A Flexible and Scalable Training System for Sparse Mixture-of-Experts Models" has been accepted by *ASPLOS 2025*.